-One of the oldest, and most successful, ways to get more subscribers for you channel is through YouTube collaborations.
-This is when two channels work on one video.
-Their goal is to help both of their channels get more subscribers, and more views.
-People have been doing this since the very beginning of YouTube, and it still works today.
+One of the most successful ways to get more YouTube subscribers is by using collaborations.
+The goal is for two channels to work on one video and for both of them to get more subscribers and views.
+People have been doing YouTube collaborations since YouTube began, keep reading to see how it still works today.

 YouTube collaborations for marketing purposes

-Don’t forget the power of a good end credit scene either.
+While this is important, don’t forget the power of a good end credit scene.
 They have been used for years, and recent additions make it easy for the two of you to link your channels.
-Create the credits as YouTube Annotations as you see here:
+Create the credits as YouTube Cards as you see here:

 They made it so that if you scroll over top of Lilly’s photo, or T-Pain, both of these are links directly to the collaborator’s page.
 If you don’t have the editing skills to create something like this, it shows the importance of the YouTube Collaborator feature.